Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: The model

-The Hamiltonian $\hat{H}_\mathrm{sf}$ produces interband spin-flip transitions.
-Combining it with the off-diagonal terms in Eq.~(\ref{Htauk=}) in the first-order perturbation theory, one can project the spin-flip terms on the conduction and valence bands (Appendix~\ref{app:diag_hamiltonian}).
+Combining the interband Hamiltonian $\hat{H}_\mathrm{sf}$ with the off-diagonal terms in Eq.~(\ref{Htauk=}) in the first-order perturbation theory, one can project the spin-flip terms on the conduction and valence bands (see Appendix~\ref{app:diag_hamiltonian}).
 Upon projection, they acquire the familiar Rashba-type form~\cite{Bychkov1984}, linear in momentum~$\vec{k}$: